dogecv/DogeCommander/README.md

 easily run parallely.

 ## How do I install it?
-1. Add the Jitpack repository at the end of your root `build.gradle` at the end of repositories:
+1. Add the Jitpack repository at the end of your root `build.release.gradle` at the end of repositories:
 ```groovy
 allprojects {
   repositories {